-HOTEL LAS CASAS FILIPINAS DE ACUZAR

-Bataan, Philippines

-Set in a reconstructed 18th-century village with cobbled streets, colonial-style buildings, and stilt houses, this upscale resort features ornate woodwork and antique furnishings.
+HOTEL LAS CASAS FILIPINAS DE ACUZAR Bataan, Philippines Set in a reconstructed 18th-century village with cobbled streets, colonial-style buildings, and stilt houses, this upscale resort features ornate woodwork and antique furnishings.
 Room amenities include free Wi-Fi, a flat-screen TV, a mini fridge, and a coffeemaker.
 Dining options include a formal restaurant and a bar on a private beach.
 Speckled with classic architecture, grandiose landscapes, and spectacular waterscapes, Las Casas also takes pride in being the only Philippine hotel to have received several international acclaims.
 Some of its prestigious recognitions include a listing in Historic Hotels Worldwide and being awarded Asia's most excellent destination in 2017.

-Accommodations Accommodations
+Accommodations

+- 26-21

-CLARK MARRIOTT HOTEL Mabalacat, Philippines Experience five-star hospitality at Clark Marriott Hotel.
+CLARK MARRIOTT HQTEL Mabalacat, Philippines

+Experience five-star hospitality at Clark Marriott Hotel.
 This centrally located hotel in the vibrant central business district of Clark Freeport Zone, Mabalacat, Philippines, offers 260 rooms and suites with contemporary design and deluxe amenities including marble bathrooms, flat-screen TVs, plus minifridges, tea and coffeemaking facilities, and internet access (fee).
-Enjoy five unique dining experiences and Quan Spa, a full-service, on-site wellness center, a 24/7 Fitness Center, and an outdoor pool.
+Enjoy-five unique dining experiences and Quan Spa, a full-service, on-site wellness center, a 24/7 Fitness Center, and an outdoor pool.

+2741 - 12

+- Internet

+Accommodations

 THE MANILA HOTEL

 Manila, Philippines

 The Manila Hotel is a trip back to pre-war Manila.
 The hotel is the oldest premier hotel in the Philippines built in 1909 to rival Malacañang Palace.
 The hotel officially opened on the commemoration of American Independence on July 4, 1912.
 General Douglas MacArthur made The Manila Hotel his home during his tenure as the Military Advisor to the Commonwealth Government of the Philippines from 1935-1941.
 Architect Pedro Luna, son of master painter Juan Luna, was commissioned to build a penthouse suite for the General and his family atop the fifth floor.
 The Japanese occupied the hotel from 1942-1945, setting fire to the structure during the Battle of Manila.
 The hotel underwent extensive reconstruction after the war and has hosted numerous celebrities including President John F. Kennedy, Sammy Davis, Jr., and John Wayne.

-THE CONTROL OF THE PARTY
+The shares the states and the second

+T R A V E L